 Our common stock is listed on The Nasdaq Capital Market under the symbol "BIOC."
-On February 7, 2019, the last reported sale price of our common stock on The Nasdaq Capital Market was \$2.03 per share.
-There is no established trading market for the warrants and we do not expect a market to develop.
-In addition, we do not intend to apply for the listing of the warrants on any national securities exchange or other trading market.
-Without an active trading market, the liquidity of the warrants will be limited.
+On January 28, 2019, the last reported sale price of our common stock on The Nasdaq Capital Market was \$2.11 per share.
+There is no established trading market for the warrants or Pre-Funded Warrants and we do not expect a market to develop.
+In addition, we do not intend to apply for the listing of the warrants or Pre-Funded Warrants on any national securities exchange or other trading market.
+Without an active trading market, the liquidity of the warrants and the Pre-Funded Warrants will be limited.